 Allergy is a hypersensitive reaction that is usually manifested in the clinical form of allergic asthma, hay fever or eczema developing within minutes to a few hours after exposure to an antigen.
 The most common types of allergies are rhinitis, asthma, food allergy, insect sting allergy, drug allergy and contact dermatitis.
 Allergy testing is focused on determining what allergens cause a particular reaction and the degree of the reaction and provides justification for recommendations of specific avoidance measures in the home or work environment or the institution of particular medicines or immunotherapy.
 There are virtually no age limitations for performance of skin tests.
 However, skin test reactivity may be diminished in infants and the elderly.
 Types of allergy testing include in vivo, in vitro, provocation testing, and controversial allergy tests.
 The umbrella term ‘food hypersensitivity or food sensitivities’ can be used to describe any ‘adverse reaction to food’.
 The term ‘food allergy’ refers to the subgroup of food-triggered reactions in which immunologic mechanisms have been implicated, whether IgE- mediated, non-IgE-mediated, or involving a combination of IgE- and non-IgE-mediated etiologies.
 All other reactions to food that were in the past sometimes referred to as ‘food intolerance’ or ‘food sensitivities’ constitute non-allergic food hypersensitivity reactions and are not considered allergies.

 Allergy tests detect the presence of IgE antibodies to a particular allergen, or something that causes an allergic reaction.
 A positive test suggests allergic sensitization to a specific allergen.
-There are several in-vitro tests available to diagnose allergies, however, the National Medical and Research Center believes that standard intradermal or epicutaneous skin tests in correlation with a thorough medical history and physical examination best serves the paitent.
+There are several in-vitro tests available to diagnose allergies, however, the National Medical and Research Center believes that standard intradermal or epicutaneous skin tests in correlation with a thorough medical history and physical examination best serves the patient.
 A positive skin test alone does not diagnose an allergy; it must correlate with symptoms experienced when the patient has an allergen exposure.

-The American Board of Internal Medicine’s (ABIM) Foundation Choosing Wisely® Initiative (2014): The Choosing Wisely initiative includes the following recommendations from the American Academy of Asthma, Allergy, and Immunology regarding allergy testing:
+The Choosing Wisely initiative includes the following recommendations from the American Academy of Asthma, Allergy, and Immunology regarding allergy testing:

 One of the AAAAI’s (American Academy of Allergy, Asthma and Immunology) “Five Things Physicians and Patients Should Question” (2012) noted that “Appropriate diagnosis and treatment of allergies requires specific IgE testing (either skin or blood tests) based on the patient’s clinical history.
 The use of other tests or methods to diagnose allergies is unproven and can lead to inappropriate diagnosis and treatment”.
 The AAAAI stated that “Don’t perform unproven diagnostic tests, such as immunoglobulin G (IgG) testing or an indiscriminate battery of immunoglobulin E (IgE) tests, in the evaluation of allergy”.

-The American Academy of Allergy, Asthma and Immunology (AAAAI) and the American College of Allergy, Asthma and Immunology (ACAAI): Updated Practice Parameter (2012) states: Summary Statement 127.
+Updated Practice Parameter (2012) states: Summary Statement 127.
 IgG and IgG subclass antibody tests for food allergy do not have clinical relevance, are not validated, lack sufficient quality control, and should not be performed.

 Evidence of IgE sensitization to common food and appropriate aeroallergens can support a diagnosis of food allergy in conjunction with clinical history and/or food challenge.
 The clinical utility of measuring serum food IgE and to generate a successful elimination diet needs further investigation.
 There are no unconventional tests which can be recommended as an alternative or complementary diagnostic tool in the workup of suspected food allergy, and their use should be discouraged.